0xbenc/bash-zoo/astra/USAGE.md

 # Astra Usage Guide

 Astra is a terminal file manager built on Bash and fzf.
-This guide walks through the everyday keys, layouts, and customization points.
+This guide walks through the everyday keys and customization points.

 ## Launching